House of the Prince of Naples: Kitchen with latrine (g)

 The remains of a stove were found in the northwest corner of this space with a large round-arched storage niche above it and a latrine was identified in the northeast corner.
 Originally, there was a doorway to the space that would become the tablinum, but at some point it was bricked up.
 There was also the remains of a wooden staircase to the upper floor along the south wall.
 The only wall finish remaining is unpainted reddish plaster.

 Finds reported in this space include two unguentaria, a small conical-shaped bottle, a bottle with a spherical belly, and a small glass cup.
 Bronze items included a two-clasp padlock, a twisted physician's scalpel with iron blade and olive leaf-shaped handle, a boss supported by a moving ring, and a rectangular lock shield.
 Excavators also found a terracotta vessel with handle and bulging belly, a cup-shaped vase with two handles and an amphora.

 Pantry (h)

 This storage area had only the remains of coarse plaster on the walls.
 Finds included an elliptical bronze figure-shaped basin, two bronze casseroles with perforated handles, a bronze base with a handle terminating in swan heads and a mask in the fragmented bottom, another bronze basin without handles, a bronze clasp, a bronze hook, and a corroded as minted by Tiberius.
-Other finds included two terracotta procoes, a lagena with two handles, an amphora with two handles, a pignattino with a cover without handles, a fragmented saucepan, an imitation Arezzo pot (Arrentine ware), a saucer, a lamp with one luminello decorated with two dolphins and a rudder, a glass odorino, a crustacean shell, a fragmented iron ax and the bones of chickens and sheep.
+Other finds included two terracotta procoes, a lagena with two handles, an amphora with two handles, a pignattino with a cover without handles, a fragmented saucepan, an imitation Arezzo pot (Arretine ware), a saucer, a lamp with one luminello decorated with two dolphins and a rudder, a glass odorino, a crustacean shell, a fragmented iron ax and the bones of chickens and sheep.